melezhik/outthentic-dsl/intro.md

     3 3 3
     4 4

-Upps, not exactly what we would expect, huh?
+Upss, not exactly what we would expect, huh?
 We see that outthentic parser not smart enough and caught all the blocks (1,2 1,2,3 1,2,3,4) even though we asked only 4 numbers sequences.
 _At the long run_ it left only two right ones - 1,2,3,4 but first and second iterations grabbed 2 and 3 numbers sequences as well.